AquaDraco/UnityStationWiki/Networking-Quicky.md

 ## Syncvar

-## Client message
+## Custom Client message
-This is a message the client sends that get executed by the server.
+This is a custom message the client sends that get executed by the server.

 1. Create a client message script:
 /Assets/Script/messages/Client/PlaceholderMessage.cs